-The CCP describes how the theater is going to achieve its ends, but, by definition, the CCP is too general to provide a starting point for scheduling specific SC events.
+The CCP describes how the theater will achieve its ends, but the CCP is too general to provide a starting point for scheduling specific SC events.
 With over fifty countries in some CCMDs, the CCMD will sometimes prepare sub-regional CCMD Campaign Plans to provide increasing detail on how it achieves the ends in a sub-region of the CCMD AOR.
-It is important not to confuse sub-regional CCMD Campaign Plans with the Regional Campaign Plans (RCP) assigned to geographic Combatant Commands and address regional threats or challenges that require coordination across multiple Combatant Commands.

 Below the sub-regional CCMD Campaign Plans, the CSCS manifests concrete action.
-Theater planners should work with service components and SCO personnel when brainstorming and developing specific activities to achieve progress on lines of activity in a particular PN.
-The goal of country-level planning is not just the CSCS, but to develop the activities, events, operations, and investments that program budgets and schedule on events.
+Theater planners should work with service components and SCO personnel when brainstorming and developing specific activities to achieve progress on lines of activity in a particular IP.
+The goal of country-level planning is not just the CSCS, but to develop the activities, events, operations, and investments that program budgets and schedule events.